• Skip to primary navigation

 Tips for making good pastry

 • Always use a kitchen scale, especially when making pastry or any kind of dough or batter.
-Cup measuring is just too unprecise for baking.
-(Amazon affiliate link)
+Cup measuring is just too imprecise for baking.

 • Making shortcrust pastry is really easy, especially if you are using a stand mixer or another kitchen machine.
 I use the Thermomix to make the pastry.